alt-romes/linear-core/popl_response.md

 (3) [TODO Rodrigo]

 The usage environment idea was present in the unpublished Linear MiniCore draft (J. Bernardy et al. 2020).
-Points (2) and (3) above are specific to our work, although irrelevant resources have analogues in other works (e.g. values with multiplicity 0 in Quantitative Type Theory, proof irrelevance in modal type theory).
+Points (2) and (3) above are specific to our work, although irrelevant resources have some similarities with other works (e.g. values with 0 multiplicity in Quantitative Type Theory, proof irrelevance in modal type theory).

 ### (c) Semantic notion of linearity